j735/SNLA-Bench-Testing/README.md

 ## WebDriver Server/Client ##

-This layer interacts with the WebDriver API and generally provides a unified interface with interacting with various browsers.
+This layer interacts with the WebDriver API and generally provides a unified interface for interacting with various browsers.

 ## Assertion Library ##